[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 The page may no longer exist, but that doesn’t prevent me from doing a little bit of research on the “Copyblogger” interest using Audience Insights.
 This may not be a perfect exercise, but I have confidence that there is value here.
 While not all users that come up in this case will be a fan, I find that it lines up almost perfectly for most brands.

 As evidence, let’s use my page as an example before we get started.
-When I enter the Jon Loomer Digital interest into Audience Insights, I find that there are between 35-40,000 Facebook users connected to that interest in the United States, Canada, Australia and United Kingdom (between 50.3% and 57.5%).
+When I enter the Jon Loomer Digital interest into Audience Insights is a tool that helps you learn more about an audience compared to the general Facebook population., I find that there are between 35-40,000 Facebook users connected to that interest in the United States, Canada, Australia and United Kingdom (between 50.3% and 57.5%).